z357412526/mousestyles/doc/source/report/overview.rst

 5. Data
 -------

-The original data includes two folders, intervals and txy_coords, and a npy file named all_features_mousedays_11bins.
-The all_features_mousedays_11bins is a 9*1921*11 matrix, which represents 9 features among 1921 mouse days in 11 2 hour
-bins for a day, the 9 features are:
+The data includes two directories, intervals and txy_coords, and a npy file named all_features_mousedays_11bins.
+The all_features_mousedays_11bins.npy contains a 9*1921*11 matrix, which represents 9 features among 1921 mouse days in 11 2 hour bins for a day, the 9 features are:

 -  **Food (F):** records the food consumption (g) for a certain mouse day and a certain time bin.
 -  **Water (W):** records the water consumption (g) for a certain mouse day and a certain time bin.